Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Clown
 ttt_clown_damage_bonus                      0       // Damage bonus that the clown has after being activated (e.g. 0.5 = 50% more damage)
-ttt_clown_activation_credits                0       // The number of credits to give the clown when they are activated ttt_shop_clo_mode                           0       // What items are available to the clown in the shop (0=None, 1=detective OR traitor, 2=detective AND traitor, 3=detective, 4=traitor)
+ttt_clown_activation_credits                0       // The number of credits to give the clown when they are activated ttt_clown_hide_when_active                  0       // Whether the clown should be hidden from other players' Target ID (overhead icons) when they are activated.
+Server or round must be restarted for changes to take effect ttt_clown_show_target_icon                  0       // Whether the clown has an icon over other players' heads showing who to kill.
+Server or round must be restarted for changes to take effect ttt_shop_clo_mode                           0       // What items are available to the clown in the shop (0=None, 1=detective OR traitor, 2=detective AND traitor, 3=detective, 4=traitor)

 // Beggar